hunter-teacher-cert/reg_assignments-dwayneglevene/grading_schema.md

 # Instructions
     * Comments should be in your cde to explain to the user or a future partner how the code should be working

-    * Import a l;ibrary to make a bar graph for your data
+    * Import a library to make a bar graph for your data

     * Find the bottom and top choice charactrs from the avengers